CloudWithChris/cloudwithchris.com/content/episode/your-career-and-your-mental-health.md

 #youtube: LY7FEAoPucM
 upcoming: true
 ---
-TBCPeople often talk about work life balance, how its not working for them, and how they feel pushed over the limit.
+People often talk about work life balance, how its not working for them, and how they feel pushed over the limit.
 Lets dig into it a little, look at how it can be managed, and address some difficult truths as well.